Beyond Endpoints: Path-Centric Reasoning for Vectorized Off-Road Network Extraction: Experiments

 \textbf{Multi-Scale Path Aggregation.} We also study the configuration of the multi-scale average pooling for path feature extraction.
 As shown in \cref{tab:ablation_multiavgpool}, using pooling kernels of sizes3, 9, 15 yields the best performance.
 This configuration effectively balances fine-grained local details and broader context.
 Other multi-scale settings like {1, 7, 13} and {1, 5, 9} result in a noticeable performance drop, particularly in APLS.
 More importantly, using fewer scales such as {3, 9} or single-scale {9} leads to a significant degradation in both metrics.
 These findings validate our multi-scale design, demonstrating it is crucial for handling variable road widths and occlusions.

-\textbf{Streamlined Graph Extraction.} Finally, we analyze our streamlined graph extraction pipeline, which uses a single, unified NMS stage.
-As shown in \cref{tab:wild_results}, this optimized model (MaGRoad$^\ast$) demonstrates a key trade-off between vertex recall and topological precision.
-The unified NMS is less aggressive than the multi-stage approach, yielding a denser vertex set.
+\textbf{Efficient Vertex Extraction.} Finally, we analyze our efficient vertex extraction strategy, which replaces the multi-stage NMS with a single, unified pass.
+As shown in \cref{tab:wild_results}, this optimized model (MaGRoad-\textit{fast}) demonstrates a key trade-off between vertex recall and topological precision.
+The unified NMS is less aggressive, yielding a denser vertex set.
 This significantly boosts recall and pushes the F1 score to a new state-of-the-art of 82.22, at the cost of minor topological noise that lowers the APLS score.
-For applications where throughput and network completeness are critical, MaGRoad$^\ast$ offers a compelling 2.5x speedup and a higher F1 score, highlighting the valuable flexibility of our framework.
+For applications where throughput and network completeness are critical, MaGRoad-\textit{fast} offers a compelling 2.5$\times$ speedup and a higher F1 score, highlighting our framework's flexibility.